xyleth/thebesDocs/content/moves/psi.markdown

 **_Note:_** You may only take these moves if you have the `+psi` tag.
 Psi moves only affect biomorphs, and can only be used if your ego is inhabiting a biomorph.

+Upon gaining the `+psi` tag you get an 'infection' track: 0/1/2/3.
+When making any Psi move on a miss (6-) take `The Infection Advances` special move.
+You also gain the `Calm the Beast` move.

+## The Infection Advances

+Roll-infection.
+On a 10+ you successfully resist the infections hold on you.
+On a 7-9 choose 2:

+- Advance the infection track by 1
+- You are `glitched` forward
+- You wrestle with your infection.
+You are catatonic util the end of the scene or another player snaps you out of it
+- Your next action is driven by your infection, not you

+On a miss (6-) advance the infection track by 1 and the GM gains hold 2 over you until the end of the scene.

+## Calm the Beast

+Meditation, yoga, substance abuse - whatever it is, it works.
+Once per day of game time you may engage in your chosen routine to manage your infection.
+Roll+Willpower.
+On an 10+ reduce your infection rating by 2, to a minimum of 0.
+On a 7-9 reduce it by 1, to a minimum of 1.
+On a miss there is no change, but the experience leaves you `boosted` forward regardless.

 **Impulse:**
 In battle, you can use your psychic training as a weapon with (n-damage ap-2 close/far), where n- is equal to your **_Willpower_**.